francois/mtlrb-strangler-app-2016-11-15/README.markdown

 both applications may crash.
 This also means that if one of the application crashes the process, both the legacy and the replacement application will be down.
 This may decrease your app's availability.

 You cannot use conflicting versions of dependencies.
-If the legacy application used Active Record 3, you will not be able to use Active Record 4 or 5 in the replacement application.
+If the legacy application uses Active Record 3, you will not be able to use Active Record 4 or 5 in the replacement application.

 ### Pros of strangling using a reverse proxy